kysila/fem2-final-project/client/docs/modal.md

 };
 ```

-- After this moves you will have in component props `this.props.openLoginModal`.
+- After this moves you will have in component props `this.props.openYourComponentModal`.
 - Now you can use it in your component:
 ```js
 class YourComponent extends Component {